In a recent GovernmentTechnology Webinar, we heard from two government records experts on how social media laws for government work.

 - Social media content may be a public record.

 - Create content to avoid copyright violations.

 - Adopt a social media policy to set guidelines for moderating comments, records retention, and employee usage.

 - Employees will behave badly on social media.

 Watch the webinar for more bonus tips, as well as stories and examples of legal cases that backup the importance of these tips.

 Are you enforcing your social media policy?

 Listen to the webinar to hear more from these legal experts and brush up what you need to know about social media records for government.

 Want more government social media knowledge?
-Check out these resources here.
+Check out our social media resources for government entities.